excelsior-oss/excelsior-jet-maven-plugin/README.md

 Finally, the plugin packs the contents of the `jet/app` directory into a zip archive named `${project.build.finalName}.zip` so as to aid single file re-distribution.
-On Windows and Linux, you can also set the `<packaging>excelsior-installer</packaging>` configuration parameter to have the plugin create an Excelsior Installer setup instead.

-In the future, the plugin will also support the creation of OS X app bundles.
+On Windows and Linux, you can also set the `<packaging>excelsior-installer</packaging>` configuration parameter to have the plugin create an Excelsior Installer setup instead, and on OS X, setting `<packaging>osx-app-bundle</packaging>` will result in the creation of an application bundle and, optionally, a native OS X installer package (`.pkg` file).

 ### Performing a Test Run